A Characterization of Universally Optimal Queueing Regimes: Universally Optimal Regimes

-\begin{example}[\Acl{FCFS}] The state is the number of customers in the system.
-There are no maximal states.
-Indeed, it is possible to have $\njobs$ customers in the system now and to have had $\njobs+1$ customers in the past. \end{example}
+\begin{example}[\Acl{FCFS}, \Acl{LCFS}, \Acl{SIRO}] In these regimes the state is the number of customers in the system.
+The only maximal state is the idle state.
+Indeed, for $\njobs>0$, it is possible to have $\njobs$ customers in the system now and to have had $\njobs+1$ customers in the past.
+For $\njobs=0$, this is possible only if the last customer is served. \end{example}

-\begin{example}[Priority slots] Recall that a state is given by the set of occupied slots.
+\begin{example}[Priority-slots] Recall that a state is given by the set of occupied slots.
 We claim that a state $\statex\in\states_{\njobs}$ is maximal if and only if $\statex=[\njobs]$, that is, the slots that are occupied are exactly $1,\dots,\njobs$.